MollyPalko/MollyPalko/README.md

 - ⚡ Fun fact: ...
 -->

 I’m a Bachelor of Science in Computer Science candidate at the University of New Mexico, with a minor in Mathematics and a certificate in Honors Interdisciplinary Liberal Arts.
-I’ve completed all major coursework required for the CS degree — including advanced computer science and mathematics classes — and I’m currently finishing my final general education science requirement.
+I’ve completed all major coursework required for the CS degree — including advanced computer science and mathematics classes.